MarcManiez/Intro-to-Rust/class-outline.md

 # Introduction

 This session is meant to be interactive, with examples that you can tweak and run on your machine.
-If you don't have rust installed yet, you can do that [here](https://www.rustup.rs/).
+If you don't have Rust installed yet, you can do that [here](https://www.rustup.rs/).

 This talk is about Rust, but it’s also going to be about memory management in computer languages to some extent.
 So for that, we’re going to start with a brief overview of how programs interact with memory.